what is cma

 Membership Fees

 Student Membership: Available to students currently attending an accredited college or university.
-IMA student membership fees are approximately $45 a year.
+IMA student membership fees are approximately $49 a year.

-The CMA test is basically divided into two parts, each having an associated fee tagged along with it, and that is as follows:
+The CMA test is divided into two parts, each having an associated fee tagged along with it, and that is as follows:

-Exam Registration Fees: Candidates will have to pay a separate registration fee for each of the parts in the CMA exam.
-For professional members, this fee is about $460 per part, while for student members, it is about $345 per part.
+Exam Registration Fees: Candidates must pay a separate fee for each CMA exam part.
+This fee is about $495 per part for professional members, while for student members, it is about $370 each part.

 Study Materials and Courses for CMA

-Additional Materials: Some candidates will also want to invest in extra study tools such as flash cards or mobile apps, which can include an additional $50 to $200 in total costs.
+Additional Materials: Some candidates will also want to invest in extra study tools such as flashcards or mobile apps, which can include an additional $50 to $200 in total costs.

 CMA Total Cost Estimate